University of Texas at San Antonio: Student life

 There are 350 student organizations on campus.
-Some organizations that receive funding from the University Student Services fee.
+Some organizations receive funding from the University Student Services fee.
 These sponsored student organizations are the only Registered Student Organizations (RSOs) that may use "UTSA" in their name.

-Beaks Up Speak Up is an organization supported by the UTSA Office of Student Activities, that educates the student body on issues related to being an active bystander.
-The organization facilitates a culture of care for all members of the UTSA community to recognize potential harm, choose to respond, and act in a way that positively influences the outcome for other people.
-The group facilitates workshops on a variety of topics that impact the physical, mental and emotional wellbeing of others, assists campus partners with resources that would aid in successfully reducing risk through their programming, and teaches marketable skills to students.
+Beaks Up Speak Up is an organization supported by the UTSA Office of Student Activities that educates the student body on issues related to being an active bystander.
+The organization facilitates a culture of care for all members of the UTSA community to recognize potential harm, choose to respond, and act in a way that positively influences a beneficial outcome for other people.
+The group facilitates workshops on a variety of topics that impact the physical, mental, and emotional well-being of others, and assists campus partners with resources that would aid in successfully reducing risk, and teaches marketable skills to students.

 The Campus Activities Board (CAB) is the largest student program board on campus.
-It fosters traditions and community at the university by coordinating large-scale events such as Best Fest, Fiesta UTSA and various homecoming functions.
+It fosters traditions and community at the university by coordinating large-scale events such as Best Fest, Fiesta UTSA, and various homecoming functions.

 The College Democrats and College Republicans at UTSA both date back to the late 1970s.
-The two organizations have brought notable public officials to campus such as Bill White, Congressman Joaquin Castro, Congressman Pete Gallego, Judge Juanita Vasquez-Gardener, State Senator Joe J. Bernal, Councilman John Clamp, and Senator Bob Krueger.
+The two organizations have brought notable public officials to campus, such as Bill White, Congressman Joaquin Castro, Congressman Pete Gallego, Judge Juanita Vasquez-Gardener, State Senator Joe J. Bernal, Councilman John Clamp, and Senator Bob Krueger.

 Residential life

-Laurel Village housing office, built alongside the Laurel Village complex which opened in 2007.
+Laurel Village housing office, built alongside the Laurel Village complex, which opened in 2007.

-Alvarez Hall formerly known as San Saba Hall on the Main Campus.
+Alvarez Hall, formerly known as San Saba Hall on the Main Campus.

 UTSA offers several options for on-campus housing: